Seven0528/GetQuantowerKeybdBtnToggleState/README.md

 ### Version 1.0.0
 - Download images from the AHK forum server and perform [Quantower](https://www.quantower.com/) button image searching.
 ### Version 1.0.1
-- The server for downloading has been changed from the AHK forum server to a GitHub repository.
+- The server for downloading has been changed from the AHK forum server to the GitHub repository.
 ---
 ![20240416_215320.png](https://raw.githubusercontent.com/Seven0528/GetQuantowerKeybdBtnToggleState/main/20240416_215320.png)
 ![20240416_215333.png](https://raw.githubusercontent.com/Seven0528/GetQuantowerKeybdBtnToggleState/main/20240416_215333.png)